SillyTavern/SillyTavern-Docs/Usage/st-script.md

 `/fuzzy list=["candidate1","candidate2"] (input)`

-1. `list` is a JSON serialized array of strings containing the candidates.
+1. `list` is a JSON-serialized array of strings containing the candidates.
 Can also specify a variable name containing the list. **Required argument.**
 2. Unnamed argument is the input text to be matched.
 Output is one of the candidates matching the input most closely.

 ## Quick Replies: script library and auto-execution